digitallawyer/openlegaldictionary/_definitions/i-tii.md

 ---
 title: I Iii
 permalink: "/definitions/i-tii.html"
-body: erangement Is accompanied with more or less of excitement.
+body: erangement is accompanied with more or less of excitement.
 Sometimes the excitement amounts to a fury.
-The individual ln such cases is subject to hallucinations and illusions.
+The individual in such cases is subject to hallucinations and illusions.
 He is impressed with the reality of events which have never occurred, and of things which do not exist, and acts more or less in conformity with his belief in these particulars.
 The mania may be general, and affect all or most of the op-era